zautumnz/cozy/README.md

 * [Github Setup](#github-setup)

-# Monkey
+# cozy

-This repository contains an interpreter for the "Monkey" programming language, as described in [Write an Interpreter in Go](https://interpreterbook.com).
+This repository contains an interpreter for the "cozy" programming language, as described in [Write an Interpreter in Go](https://interpreterbook.com).

 #### My changes